-- Enlargement of the abdomen is typically noticed around 40 days into the pregnancy.
-As the pregnant dog comes close to full term, you might even notice the pups moving in her abdomen.
+- Abdominal enlargement is usually noticed around 40 days into the pregnancy.
+As the pregnant dog comes closer to full term, you might even notice the pups moving in her abdomen.

 NOTE: Signs of pregnancy may differ from dog to dog (and even between pregnancies in the same dog).
 Be sure to involve your veterinarian along the way.
-Contact your vet if you have any concerns about the signs your dog shows.
+Contact your vet if you have any concerns about the signs your dog is showing.

 How Will I Know If My Dog Is Pregnant?